Adopt best practices for each process

 All these best practices allow us to consider adoption rates close to 80% depending on the initial digital culture of the company.

-Whether they are SMEs or large groups, companies need to have a unified environment, to avoid application overload.
+Whether they are SMEs or large groups, companies need to have an unified environment, to avoid application overload.
 Very specific solutions still have a bright future as long as they can be integrated into a coherent ecosystem.
 Driven by this user need, software is moving towards interoperability, whether made possible by APIs (application programming interfaces) or directly within an HR application marketplace.

-3. Evaluate the real benefits
+3. Evaluating the benefits

 According to our partner Tempo&Co, change projects in companies have increased threefold over the last 20 years.
 The problem: the time allocated to these projects has been divided by 2.